sarahhaggarty/sarahhaggarty.github.io/docs/about.markdown

 	<img src="/assets/238.jpg" style="zoom:10%;"/>
 </p>

 I have a strong technical and product background with considerable experience in managing firmware for product launches, hardware updates and third party agent integrations.
-I'm a specialist in extracting information from a variety of different stakeholders to create the documentation that is needed whilst building a good rapport.
+I'm a specialist in extracting information from a variety of different stakeholders to create the documentation that is needed while building a good rapport.

-I’ve decided to step back from a leadership and product focussed role to take time to develop my creative skills and extend my technical skillset whilst dedicating quality time to spend with my loved ones.
+I’ve decided to step back from a leadership and product focussed role to take time to develop my creative skills and extend my technical skillset while dedicating quality time to spend with my loved ones.

 <sub><a href="https://www.freepik.com/vectors/banner">Banner vector created by roserodionova - www.freepik.com</a></sub>